jeffwilcox/jeffwilcox.blog/_posts/2013-08-25-mongodb-azure-linux-cli.md

 ---
 layout: post
 comments: true
-title: Creating a MongoDB replica set cluster using Windows Azure Linux VMs
+title: Creating a MongoDB replica set cluster powered by Linux VMs on Windows Azure
 categories: [windows-azure, cloud]
 tags: [windows-azure, cloud, cli, mongodb, command-line, tools, linux, centos, nosql]
 ---
-I love [MongoDB](http://www.mongodb.org/), the JSON-document friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference for a few years learning about ideal deployment scenarios, tips and tricks, and interacting with the community.

-In this long post I'm going to talk about hosted MongoDB as well as single instance deployments, but primarily my focus is on setting up a cloud-based MongoDB replica set cluster in California from my Mac, sitting in a Seattle coffee shop, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that [Windows Azure](http://www.windowsazure.com/) offers (and my team builds).
+I love [MongoDB](http://www.mongodb.org/), a favorite NoSQL document database by 10gen that just keeps ticking.
+I've been using it in my production app for several years, having used hosted MongoDB solutions and also run my own replica set clusters in both AWS and Windows Azure.
+Today I'm going to talk primarily about creating a MongoDB replica set cluster in Microsoft's cloud, but I'll also touch on hosted and single-instance deployments.

+This is the first of 3 short posts about creating a replica set with Linux Virtual Machines in Azure.
+The next posts will focus on doing the same with either the Windows Azure Management Portal via your web browser, and then another on using Windows with our PowerShell commandlets.
+My goal is to spin up a new cluster in our California data center while sitting at a nice coffee shop here in Seattle, typing away in the Mac Terminal app, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that my team in [Windows Azure](http://www.windowsazure.com/) builds.

-With a simple bash script for initializing the instances, today I'm able to launch and go live with the cluster in the time it takes to enjoy an Americano, so let's get to it!
+Combined with a simple bash script I've authored for initializing MongoDB instances, I'm able to launch and go live with a cluster in the time it takes to enjoy an Americano.
+Let's get to it!

 ![Setting up a MongoDB replica set via Mac command line tools while in a Seattle coffee shop.]({{ site.cdn }}mongo/VoxxCoffee.png =700x263 "Coffee, Cloud, and a Mac - the Seattle classic.")

-As an aside: I developed a mobile app for foursquare users called [4th & Mayor](http://www.4thandmayor.com/) a few years; the backend is powered by Node.js and MongoDB.
-I first ran it all on Amazon EC2, then moved the NoSQL tier to hosted MongoDB with [MongoLab](http://www.mongolab.com), and today I'm running my own replica set cluster using Linux virtual machines in Windows Azure.
-The cluster is reliable, redundant, affordable, and a great case study for me as I look over our cloud capabilities and developer tools.

 I'll be using these Windows Azure features & technologies in this post: